History of the Guild of Master Locksmiths

 The Guild of Master Locksmith came in to creation due to 7 families and locksmith and security based businesses coming together to end a fudding war.

-It was on October 14th 1975 that the guild came in to effect, it is basically a peace treaty with a set of bylaws created to stop damage to ur industry by undercutting and stealing work or disrespecting each other.
+It was on October 14th 1975 that the guild came in to effect, it is basically a peace treaty with a set of bylaws created to stop damage to our industry by undercutting and stealing work or disrespecting each other.

 This had to happen as there has never been any qualifications or governing body that looked over the locksmith industry and there still is not one to this day.
 We needed a guidance, a set of rules to live and work by and so the guild was born.
-It also meant if we came face to face with any threat to one of our businesses then you came face to face with all the guild members, whether that be through legal action where we all fund the fight or we create a meeting with businesses to resolve issues and act as an arbitrator or mediator.
+It also meant if we came face to face with any threat to one of our businesses then you came face to face with all the guild members, whether that be through legal action where we all fund the fight or we create a meeting with businesses to resolve issues and act as an arbitrator or mediator in disagreements.

 It was decided that if a locksmith wanted to carry our badge and call yourself a master locksmith that you would have to undergo a set of tests and you must have been in business for 10 years as a locksmith.
 This helped us vet the locksmiths in our area and it helped control the rapid growth of the industry.
 You would start off with our basic badge of the crossed keys with or symbols and name and once you became a full member you carried our main badge.